 You’ve heard this investment advice before: buy undervalued stocks, purchase STI ETF regularly.
 Tada!
 After 20 years, you will have enough money for your retirement.
 This story, if you ever believed, is more fantasy than reality.

-The truth is, successful investment is challenging, especially when it is associated with your retirement.
+The truth is, a successful investment is challenging, especially when it is associated with your retirement.
 This is because we are all human beings, and we always make emotional decisions without a rational analysis.

 Take the recent stock market volatility as an example, it had a roller coaster ride, how many of you stay invested without feeling the chill at the back?